A very good piece of gear that is versatile, quick to set up, and provides sun and rain protection.

 The photo above illustrates how two additional types of equipment can make this very good shelter an excellent one.

 The first item to add?
 Add some telescoping poles.
 The included poles, though sturdy, are fixed length and do not allow much versatility.
 Though excellent for a sunshade or a standalone A-frame, the lack of telescoping poles limits the versatility.

 A simple addition of telescoping poles I purchased this weekend allows this very good shelter to become an excellent one.
 I went with the slightly more expensive poles with a ball-shaped tip cover to make a pyramid-style shelter more easily to provide more effortless weather protection with adjustable guylines so I can quickly raise or lower the shelter as needed.

 The second piece of additional gear, one I purchased based on the review, is four suction cups meant for SUPs.
 These suction cups hold the top of the tarp to the truck more securely.
-With four points of contact, the tarp held in rain, sleet, and snow.
+The tarp held in rain, sleet, and snow with four points of contact.
 Even after we readjusted the tarp in the wet snow.
 Four of these cost $32 total (2 per pack at $16 ea)

 Overall?
 The Slumberjack SJK Roadhouse tarp makes an excellent addition to the kit for anyone who camps regularly out of their truck or SUV.
 Be sure to purchase some telescoping poles for increased versatility and the suction cups to hold the tarp in place on the back of the truck better.
 At nearly $200 for the entire kit, it is not as inexpensive as a folding picnic shelter but much lighter, less bulky, more weather-proof, and more versatile.
 And it costs less than awnings aimed at truck campers too.
 These awnings have less versatility and weather resistance vs. the Slumberjack tarp.